Joyce Carlson: Career

 Following her time working on projects for the World's Fair, Joyce Carlson worked on a team with Leota Toombs, Harriet Burns, and Glendra von Kessel to create many of the models and final pieces of attractions such as Walt Disney's Enchanted Tiki Room, Pirates of the Caribbean, Haunted Mansion, Country Bear Jamboree and many others.
 Additionally, she worked as a costume designer for raccoons, chickens, geese, dogs, etc. on a show called America Sings.
 The characters were later appropriated for scenes in Magic Kingdom's Splash Mountain attraction.

 She continued to work on newer attractions at Disneyland, Disney World, Tokyo Disneyland and Disneyland Resort Paris.
 She was mentored by Disney's first generation of attractions designers, notably Grace Bailey, Mary Blair and John Hench.

 In the later years of her career, Joyce moved to Florida in 1982, where she served as the resident “It's a Small World” expert (even developing new dolls for the attraction, including those representing Israel and Korea), helped maintain audio-animatronics figures and even helping Disney Legend John Hench select the color palette for the Park's iconic carousel horses.
 Additionally, she supervised the installation of The Haunted Mansion in the Walt Disney World's Magic Kingdom.

 She became the first female Disney employee to reach the 50 and 55 years of employment milestone in 1994.
 She was working at Walt Disney World as a senior show production designer at the time.

 Carlson officially retired from her full-time position at Disney in 2000, but remained at Disney World part-time until at least 2006 and continued to mentor Disney Imagineers through 2007.

 She was declared a "Disney Legend" in 2000 and honored with a window on Main Street, U.S.A. at the Magic Kingdom in Walt Disney World.
 The commemorative window, which is Disney's version of a hall of fame, is a rare honor bestowed on employees who have made significant contributions to the company and its theme parks.

 Carlson's window, which is on the second floor of a structure along Main Street U.S.A, reads, “Dolls by Miss Joyce.
 Dollmaker for the World.
 Shops in New York, California, Florida, Japan and Paris.
 Owner and Founder Joyce Carlson.”
 Another tribute was made in her honor when imagineers created a Joyce Carlson doll that is featured in the Florida attraction.

 Death

-Joyce Carlson died of cancer at the age of 84 at her home in Orlando, Florida on January 2, 2008.
-She was survived by her sister, Veryl Jones.
-Her husband predeceased her.
+Joyce Carlson died of cancer at age 84 at her home in Orlando, Florida on January 2, 2008.